-Reyna asks: “How many times do we have to physically be with each other (traveling to his country in the Dominican Republic) before we can apply for a k1 visa, and exactly what does RapidVisa need for prove that this is real?”
+Reyna asks: “How many times do we have to physically be with each other before we can apply for a K1 visa, and exactly what does RapidVisa need for proof that this is real?”

-So, for example, if you saw each other 25 months ago, that’s not going to work – there’s no grace period.
+For example, if you saw each other 25 months ago, that’s not going to work.
 You’ll have to make another trip again.
-Honestly, it’s more about proving that you have met at this point than it is about proving the relationships is real.
-The part where you’re proving the relationship is real becomes more critical at the embassy interview, not at the initial application.
-If you’re using RapidVisa, we’re going to give you an extensive list of things you can use and then you can always ask us.
+Honestly, it’s more about proving that you have met at this point than it is about proving the relationship is real.
+The part where you’re proving the relationship is real becomes more critical at the embassy interview, not in the initial application.
+If you’re using RapidVisa, we’re going to give you an extensive list of evidence you can use and you can always ask us for more information.